sachinpathakvns/sachinpathakvns/README.md

 - 👋 Hi,there  I’m @sachinpathakvns
 - 👀 I’m interested in gaming and collaborating with peoples
-- 🌱 I’m currently learning App Development
+- 🌱 I’m currently Flutter Development
 - 📫 How to reach me, gmail @ pathkaksachin@gmail.com
 - Ask me about anything,glad to help and thrive
 - Funfact:I have gaming laptop but i don't have any game